aragon/whitepaper/README.md

 # Aragon Network

-The Aragon Network is an Aragon organization which provides infrastructure and services to users of the Aragon platform.
-The Network is governed by holders of its native token ANT.

-Existing Aragon platform infrastructure enables users to create and manage organizations.
+The Aragon Network is an Aragon organization which provides infrastructure and services to users of the Aragon platform, and is governed by ANT holders.
+The existing Aragon infrastructure enables users to create and manage organizations.
 Each Aragon organization exists as a set of smart contracts which define the organization's stakeholders and their associated rights and privileges.
-However, some rights and privileges are impossible to encode with smart contracts alone because smart contracts cannot directly encode subjective constraints.
+However, some rights and privileges require subjective constraints which cannot be encoded in a smart contract directly.

 The Aragon Court is a decentralized oracle protocol developed and maintained by the Aragon Network.
 The Aragon Court can be used by organizations, including the Aragon Network, to resolve subjective disputes with binary outcomes.
-When combined with the existing Aragon infrastructure, it enables any organization to create *proposal agreements* which define subjective constraints on an organization's operation that can be enforced even by a minority stakeholder.
+When combined with the existing Aragon infrastructure, it enables an organization to create *proposal agreements* which define subjective constraints on an organization's operation that can be enforced by a minority stakeholders.

 ## Aragon's Permission Architecture

-Organizations control which addresses have access to perform actions on behalf of the organization in a permission registry called the A*ccess Control List*.
+Aragon Organizations control which addresses have access to perform actions on behalf of the organization in a permission registry called the *Access Control List*.
 Addresses on the registry can be externally owned accounts or contracts.
 Some contracts are intended to *forward* actions based on pre-defined criteria, for example a voting app will forward action after the successful approval vote.

-By chaining multiple permissions together we can define complex criteria which constrain how actions can be performed within the organization.
-To illustrate this we can look at common scenario where we want to allow treasury funds to be transferred, but only if they are 1) proposed by a member of the organization, 2) approved by a majority of members, 3) within a pre-determined budget.
-This can be accomplished by configuring a permission chain using multiple applications each imposing logical constraints on the final action as follows:
+By chaining multiple contracts together we can define complex criteria which constrain how actions can be performed within the organization.
+To illustrate this we can look at common scenario where an organization want to allow treasury funds to be transferred, but only if they are 1) proposed by a member of the organization, 2) approved by a majority of members, and 3) within a pre-determined budget.
+This can be accomplished by configuring a chain of permissions with each link imposing logical constraints on the final action as follows:

 ![](images/permissions.png)

 *Figure 1: Token Manager --> Voting --> Finance --> Vault*

-The vault, which stores the organizations assets, grants the transfer role only to the finance application, which internally implements budgeting and recurring payment logic.
+The vault, which stores the organizations assets, grants the transfer role only to the finance application, which internally implements budgeting logic.
 The finance application's *Create Payments* role is assigned exclusively to the Voting application so that the only way to create payments is to successfully pass a vote.
 The voting application's  *Create Votes* role is granted exclusively to the Token Manager of the organization's native token.
 The Token Manager will forward actions from Token Holders the Token Manager's associated token.

-This process effectively constrains how funds can be transferred in the organization, but the approval of a given transfer is ultimately left up to a majority vote, and its not unreasonable to be concerned that a majority of the organization's members might one day decide liquidate the organization, excluding minority stakeholders from the distribution of funds.
+This process effectively constrains how funds can be transferred in the organization, but the approval of a given transfer is ultimately authorized by majority vote, and its not unreasonable more a minority stakeholder to be concerned that a majority of the organization's members might decide liquidate the organization and exclude minority stakeholders in the process.

-To avoid this organization's need a mechanism to impose a subjective constraint that can be enforced by the actions of any individual within the organization rather than a majority of participants.
+To avoid this organization's need a mechanism to impose a constraint that can be enforced by the actions of any individual within the organization rather than a majority of participants.

 ### Proposal Agreements

 Proposal Agreements are designed to facilitate these types of constraints within Aragon organizations.
-They allow an organization to define human readable terms and require proposers to deposit collateral before the users intent can be forwarded.
+They allow an organization to define human readable terms and require proposers to deposit collateral before the users proposal can be forwarded to a voting app.

 The human readable terms can be used to protect the interest of minority stakeholders as described in the previous section, but they can also be used to define basic quality standards for what supplemental information must be included with a proposal.